gaia-react/remix/README.md

 - Automated and robust code quality tools are all set up, keeping your code clean and tech debt to a minimum.
 - Best practices are baked into the source code examples for you to follow.
+- Utilities, hooks, authentication, components, services, styles, tests, stories, and other code examples are all included to help you get started quickly.
 - Unit, integration, visual regression, and end-to-end tests are set up.
-- Utilities, hooks, authentication, components, services, styles, tests, stories, and other code examples are all included to help you get started quickly.
-- While GAIA comes with recommended packages, conventions, and settings, you're free to change them to suit your needs!
+- While GAIA comes with recommended packages, conventions, and settings, you're free to change or remove them to suit your needs!

 GAIA has many great project features built-in: